Pinterest best practices for brands and content marketers

 Would you like to save what interests you?
 Were you one of those teenagers who had a vision board in their bedroom?
 Would you like a digital counterpart to this?
-Then you’d really like Pinterest.
+Then you’ll really like Pinterest.

-Founded in 2010, Pinterest is a visual discovery platform where users find, upload and share multimedia content.
-It’s described less as a social network and more as a content discovery tool where users can organize and collect photos, gifs, video and more.
-Part scrapbook, part vision and mood board, Pinterest is incredibly popular and valuable platform, especially for e-commerce brands.
+Founded in 2010, Pinterest is a visual discovery platform where users find, upload, and share multimedia content.
+It’s described less as a social network and more as a content discovery tool where users can organize and collect photos, GIFs, video, and more.
+Part scrapbook, part vision and mood board, Pinterest is an incredibly popular and valuable platform, especially for e-commerce brands.

 Often an underrated marketing platform, Pinterest is rapidly growing into a social network to be reckoned with.
 Here’s why:

 - Pinterest has 100 million users.

-- 31% of US adult internet users are on Pinterest; of those users, 44% of women online use the site, compared with 16% of men online according to Pew.
+- 31 percent of US adult internet users are on Pinterest; of those users, 44 percent of women online use the site, compared with 16 percent of men online according to Pew.

-- Men are the fastest growing group on Pinterest, as almost 2/3 (64%) of currently active male users have joined in the past year, according to Ahalogy.
+- Men are the fastest growing group on Pinterest, as almost two-thirds (64 percent) of currently active male users have joined in the past year, according to Ahalogy.

 - Pinners are shoppers.
-67% of Active Pinners—and 86% of Daily Pinners—have accessed Pinterest while shopping to buy something they’ve pinned.
+Sixty-seven percent of active Pinners—and 86 percent of daily Pinners—have accessed Pinterest while shopping to buy something.

-- More than 75% of Pinterest usage takes place on a mobile device—smartphone or tablet.
+- More than 75 percent of Pinterest usage takes place on a mobile device—smartphone or tablet.

 Pinterest has a lot going for it.
 If your brand is thinking of adopting Pinterest into its marketing plans, here’s how to use these Pinterest best practices for your brand.

 Pinterest terms to know

-- Pins are any an image or video that people add to Pinterest directly from files, websites or apps
+- Pins are any image or video that people add to Pinterest directly from files, websites, or apps.

 - Boards are when Pins are organized into collections categorized by the user.